spamdaemon/zone/README.md

 Contribute
 ----------

-If you find this project useful and want to report a problem, please provide a unit test case.
+If you find this project useful, I'd like to know.
+If you want to report a problem, please provide a unit test case.

 API